-I received a complimentary copy of “Happy Everything” direct from the author Debby Caruso in exchange for an honest review.
+I received a complimentary copy of “Ghastly and Good” direct from the author Debby Caruso in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

--quoted from my book review for Merry Hanukkah
+-quoted from my book review for Happy Everything

 Places to find the book:

 Published by Self Published